 When the visually lush Life of Pi was released, the animals it presented were so impressive that it was tempting to view the film as the dawn of a brand new era for CGI animal characters.

-The Jungle Book has instead cemented Life of Pi's status as the final note of the previous generation of digital effects.
-As impressive as Richard Parker is, there's a considerable leap from the CGI tiger we see in Life of Pi to Shere Khan in The Jungle Book.
+'s status as the final note of the previous generation of digital effects.
+As impressive as Richard Parker is, there's a considerable leap from the CGI tiger we see in

 2. Kong (Giant Gorilla) in King Kong (2005)